pytorch/pytorch/aten/src/ATen/native/cpu/README.md

    `DEFINE_DISPATCH(fnNameImpl)` (matching the name of your declaration.)
    Include the header file that declares the dispatch in this C++ file.
-Conventionally, we define the dispatch in the same file we will define our native function in.
+Conventionally, we define the dispatch in the same file in which we will define our native function.

-3. Define a native function which calls into the dispatch using `fnNameImpl(kCPU, arguments...)`, where the arguments are the arguments according to the `fn_type` you defined in the declaration.
+3. Define a native function that calls into the dispatch using `fnNameImpl(kCPU, arguments...)`, where the arguments are the arguments according to the `fn_type` you defined in the declaration.